GouniManikumar12/admesh-docs/docs/ui-sdk/customization.md

 The AdMesh UI SDK provides extensive customization options to give AI platforms complete freedom over the appearance and behavior of ad components.

+## Consistent Styling Principles

+The AdMesh UI SDK follows these consistent styling principles:

+- **Consistent Colors & Themes**: All components use the same color palette and theme system
+- **Unified Font Family**: All components inherit the same font family for consistency
+- **Standardized Width**: All components use 100% width except ecommerce cards (which maintain their specific width behavior)
+- **Responsive Design**: All components are mobile-responsive and adapt to different screen sizes

 ## Enhanced Theme System

 ### Basic Theme Configuration